semgrep/semgrep-docs/docs/semgrep-app/editor.md

 ## Setting code standards with the Rule Board

-Adding a rule to the Rule Board applies the rule across all projects scanned by Semgrep App.
+Adding a rule to the Rule Board applies the rule across all projects scanned by Semgrep Cloud Platform.
 The rule can be added to either the **Audit** or **Blocker** columns.
 Rules in the Blocker column will prevent PRs from being merged until the finding is resolved.

 To add a rule to the Rule Board: